-- Remain calm and receptive. - Listen without interrupting. - Make it clear that you are taking the matter seriously. - Acknowledge their courage in telling you. - Let them know you will do what you can to help. - Try to get their permission for you to share the information on a need-to-know basis to enable them to receive the help and support they need. - Record what was said as soon as possible.
+- Respect pauses and listen without interrupting. - Make it clear that you are taking the matter seriously. - Show you understand by reflecting back what they have said, and using the language they used. - Let them know you will do what you can to help. - Try to get their permission for you to share the information on a need-to-know basis to enable them to receive the help and support they need. - Record what was said as soon as possible.
 Be sure to sign and date the record. - Contact the Designated Safeguarding Person immediately. - Seek support.